- The renewal requirements

 Once you have lived legally in the UK for a period of five years, you may be able to apply for Indefinite Leave to Remain (ILR).
 This form of settlement lifts many restrictions that migrants experience in the UK, allowing you to work, live, change jobs and leave and return to the UK without barriers.

 However, to achieve this, you must not have been absent from the UK for a period of longer than 180 days in total in the last 12 months of your Spouse Visa.
 It is important to remember this key criterion as applicants who leave the UK for longer than this time may not be eligible for ILR and may need to apply for a Spouse Visa again.
+Use our helpful ILR document checklist to identify the documents needed for your application.

 You will also need to fulfil the Life in the UK test.
 This is an in-depth and advanced English test as it assesses your integration into British life and quizzes you on your knowledge of British culture.